elisiondesign/multilanguage-nuxt/README.md

 ```

 ## SEO :black_square_button:
-The __multilanguage-nuxt__ module provides several utilities that aim at improving your SEO performace.
+The __multilanguage-nuxt__ module provides several utilities that aim at improving your SEO performance.

 - Add a lang attribute containing current locale's ISO code to the <html> tag.
 - Generate <link rel="alternate" hreflang="x"> tags for every language configured in nuxt.config.js.
 For each language, the ISO code is used as hreflang attribute's value.
 More on hreflang